send2dan/public/README.md

 -   The free-to-NHS conference is really of excellent quality, very well organised, and well attended: [Book your ticket](https://nhsrcommunity.com/events/) to avoid disappointment!

--   You’re welcome to [check out my public GitHub code repository](https://github.com/send2dan/public), which includes presentations I’ve delivered (and the code used to deliver them), e.g. an [online workshop](https://nhsrcommunity.com/events/nhs-r-nhs-pycom-online-conference-workshop-2023-producing-parameterised-reports-using-purrr-and-quarto/) on the subject of Producing Parameterised Reports using purrr and Quarto; and a [plenary talk](https://nhsrcommunity.com/events/nhs-r-community-conference-2023-ticket-for-in-person-attendance-on-tuesday-17th-october-2023/) on the subject of Predicting Antimicrobial Resistance Rates using R and Sharing the Results in the form of Parameterised Reports produced using Quarto on the first day of the in-person conference in Birmingham.
+-   You’re welcome to [check out my public GitHub code repository](https://github.com/send2dan/public), which includes presentations I’ve delivered (and the code used to deliver them), e.g. an [online workshop](https://nhsrcommunity.com/events/nhs-r-nhs-pycom-online-conference-workshop-2023-producing-parameterised-reports-using-purrr-and-quarto/) on Producing Parameterised Reports using purrr and Quarto; and a [plenary talk](https://nhsrcommunity.com/events/nhs-r-community-conference-2023-ticket-for-in-person-attendance-on-tuesday-17th-october-2023/) on Predicting Antimicrobial Resistance Rates (AMR) using R and Sharing the Results in the form of Parameterised Reports produced using Quarto.

-NUTH now actively supports the use of R at scale, and it can be installed on any work PC (simply call IT and ask to be added the **“SCCM-R”** group)
+NUTH now actively supports the use of R at scale, and it can be installed on **any work PC** (simply call IT and ask to be added the **“SCCM-R”** group)